TimCares/MasterThesis/docs/thesis/introduction/overview.typ

 Throughout these sections, we repeatedly evaluate our approach on various multimodal benchmarks and compare it with other state-of-the-art multimodal methods.

+#h(1cm)*Limitations and Insights*\
+In follows a detailed evaluation of the limitations of our approach, followed by ablation studies on teacher models and dataset sizes.
+These studies aim to evaluate the impact of different components on the performance of our approach.

 #h(1cm)*Evaluation on Unimodal Benchmarks*\
 With our final approach established, we evaluate its performance on unimodal image and text benchmarks, directly comparing it to the unimodal distilled models from section @unimodal_knowledge_distillation.